 This chapter sets out the broad principles and procedures that guide the design and approval of UCEM programmes.

-This section sets out the broad principles and procedures that guide the design, approval, annual monitoring and periodic review and re-approval of UCEM’s undergraduate and postgraduate programmes of study.
+This section sets out the broad principles and procedures that guide the annual monitoring, programme and module amendment and periodic review and re-approval of UCEM’s programmes of study.
 It also identifies the provisions that will be followed in event of a programme or award being withdrawn.

 This section sets out the principal responsibilities of External Examiners appointed to awards offered by UCEM, procedures relating to their appointment, reporting and other duties, and their involvement with boards of examiners, their nomination and circumstances relating to the termination of their appointment.